Full course description

 "Teaching middle school is an adventure not a job."
 Angela K Bennett (Author)

-- strategies to enable student voice and ownership which is fundamental to engagement and wellbeing in the middle years
+- strategies to enable student voice and ownership which are fundamental to engagement and wellbeing in the middle years

 - ideas to make learning relevant and rigorous and develop learning communities of students and teachers